 Motorcycles are much more crash prone than enclosed vehicles by design.
 Drivers in closed vehicles are less susceptible to the dangers of weather and road conditions than motorcyclists and their passengers.
 They are also less stable than four-wheel vehicles and less visible to other cars and pedestrians.
 A distinct set of physical and mental abilities are needed to operate a motorcycle than to operate a car or a truck.

 Due to the design of motorcycles, operators are at greater risk for accidents and injuries.
 If you or a loved one has been injured or fatally wounded in a motorcycle accident at the hands of someone else’s negligence, you should speak with a motorcycle accident lawyer today.
-The Law Office of Joshua Moody has the experience to handle motorcycle injury cases and will know how to get you the compensation you deserve.
+Moody Law has the experience to handle motorcycle injury cases and will know how to get you the compensation you deserve.

 How a Motorcycle Accident Lawyer Can Help After Sustaining Injuries?